haard7/multi-agent-fullstack-project/README.md

-## Branch: `feature/shipping-status-agent`
+## Branch: `phase-2`

 ### Description

-- I am able to put the image url via UI and get the decision of the shipping status by analyzing that image (No DB involved)
+- I am able to put the image url via UI and get the decision of the shipping status by analyzing that image of defective product.
+(No DB involved)
+- It also performs the fraud detection and take decision by analysing the OCR (to match the orderid it uses the DB)
 - For phase-2 I am using `api2.py` file to run, as integrating with previous code was having some issue.
 - Run `python -m agents.api2`